The Competence Theater

 The Optimization Question

-Jun-seo Park's department automation raised the question nobody wanted to answer: was she competent, or was the AI competent through her?
-The distinction matters less than the fact that nobody could tell — including Park herself.
+Lena Marchetti's department automation — conducted under the name Jun-seo Park — raised the question nobody wanted to answer: was she competent, or was the AI competent through her?
+The distinction matters less than the fact that nobody could tell — including Marchetti herself.

 The Measurement Problem

 The Bright Room makes the theater clinical — sixty minutes of measurable proof that what a corporation values in an employee is not what it thought.
-Nexus's own analytics proved the theater through the Last Exam, then eliminated the test rather than address the findings.
+Nexus's own analytics proved the theater through the Last Exam, then eliminated the test rather than address what it revealed.

 The Competence Theater is woven through the Sprawl's institutional fabric.
 These are the places where the performance is most visible — or most deliberately hidden.